 Covid-19 University Policy:

 Anyone with COVID-19 symptoms should stay at home and seek medical attention.
 Students failing to follow masking and social distancing will not be allowed to remain in class.
-For more information, please visit Florida Tech’s Coronavirus Central at https://www.fit.edu/coronavirus/ (Links to an external site.).
+For more information, please visit Florida Tech’s Coronavirus Central.

 Lecture and Assignment Schedule: The Faculty Handbook requires this section in all syllabi.
 Luckily, Canvas will automatically add assignment due dates to the Syllabus section after they are included in the Assignment section.
 When your assignments are included in Canvas’ Assignment section, they are automatically placed on each student’s Canvas calendar, the Gradebook, and also in the Syllabus section.
 The Faculty Handbook also requires an explanation of any term papers, projects or other requirements.

-For more information on Florida Tech’s policies on syllabi, click Link to Florida Tech's Course Syllabi and Required Materials policy.
+For more information on Florida Tech’s policies on syllabi, view Florida Tech's Course Syllabi and Required Materials policy

 by Jared Campbell with collaboration between Instructional Technologies, The Florida Tech Teaching Council, and Evans Library